Categories

 I know, I know.
 We’re barely into the spring, and here we are talking about what the housing market might be like in 2022.
 Bear with me.
 There’s a method to the madness.

 Right now, housing market inventory is still woefully low in many cities across the country, while competition remains high.
-As a result, a lot of would-be home are considering postponing their purchases until next year.
+As a result, a lot of would-be home buyers are considering postponing their purchases until next year.
 The idea is that home-buying conditions might improve in the near future, compared to how things are right now.

 This leaves a lot of folks wondering: What will the U.S. real estate market look like in 2022?